 Studying abroad is expensive, but education loans can make it possible.
 You can choose between secured loans (requiring collateral) and unsecured loans (no collateral).
 Here's a quick breakdown:

-- Secured loans: Offer higher loan amounts (up to ₹1.5 crore), lower interest rates (8.5%–11% p.a.), and longer repayment terms (up to 15 years).
-However, they require collateral like property or fixed deposits and involve a longer approval process.
+- Secured loans: Offer higher loan amounts (up to ₹1.5 crore), lower interest rates (as of 2025-26; subject to change — verify with lender), and longer repayment terms (up to 15 years).
+They require collateral like property or fixed deposits and involve a longer approval process.

-- Unsecured loans: Faster to process, no collateral needed, but come with higher interest rates (10%–16% p.a.) and lower loan limits (₹50 lakh–₹1 crore).
-Approval depends on your co-applicant’s financial stability and credit score.
+- Unsecured loans: Faster to process, no collateral needed, but come with higher interest rates and lower loan limits (₹50 lakh–₹1 crore).
+Approval depends on your co-applicant's financial stability and credit score.

 Get Education Loan 10X Faster than Banks.